llGaetanll/nvim-lite/README.md

       - [ ] `l` can be used in file browser to open a file but not in file finder or live grep
       - [ ] `ctrl` + `i/o` (split open) should work in every telescope picker, in normal and insert mode
+- [ ] Telescope (and Telescope plugins) come with default keybinds that would better be removed.
+- [ ] Telescope lsp references comes displays both file and line contents in results pane, but should show only the file
 - [ ] Seeing the git branch in the nvim line would be nice. (`lualine` fixes this)
 - [ ] Telescope find files could use something to toggle git ignore in search results maybe?